sscheib/ansible-role-public_key_infrastructure/README.md

     root_dir_mode: '0700'

     # CA private keys directory + permissions of the directory
-    # This is whereere the private keys will be stored
+    # This is where the private keys will be stored
     priv_key_dir_path: '/root/ansible_ca/private'
     priv_key_dir_owner: 'root'
     priv_key_dir_group: 'root'